cgpotts/annualreview-complearning/README.md

 from semdata import sem_train
 from synthesis import phi_sem
 from learning import SGD
+# For semantic parsing, the denotations are ignored:
 semparse_train = [[x,y] for x, y, d in sem_train]
+# The space of output classes is determined by GEN:
 weights = SGD(D=semparse_train, phi=phi_sem, classes=crude_gram.gen)
 ```

-And now see that the crude grammar plus the weights deliver a right
+And now see that the crude grammar plus the learned weights deliver a right
 result for 'minus two plus three' (the training set happens to favor
 the second parse in the list returned by the gold grammar `gram`):